Capital city: St. George’s

 Well-preserved places of interest abound in Grenada.
 In the lovely capital of St. George’s, pastel buildings and red-tiled roofs show off the city’s strong Caribbean identity, while historic English and French architecture also hints at the culture’s rich heritage of European influence.
 Fort George, a garrison that has overlooked the capital’s harbour for more than 300 years, is open to the public for tours.
 In addition, the Saturday market offers locals and tourists alike the opportunity to explore local produce, spices and crafts in a centuries-old tradition.

 The island’s airport, the Maurice Bishop International Airport, is situated at the most south-western point of the island, some 8 kilometres from St. George’s.
-From here you can get connecting flights to the USA, Canada, Toronto and London as well as to other Caribbean islands.
+From here you can get connecting flights to the USA, Toronto and London as well as to other Caribbean islands.
+There is also a fast ferry service between St. George’s and Hillsborough on the island of Carriacou, famous for its white sand beaches, natural harbours and coral reefs and home of the annual Carriacou Regatta Festival.

 Citizenship by Investment